reactjs/id.react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

 You can think of `TasksProvider` as a part of the screen that knows how to deal with tasks, `useTasks` as a way to read them, and `useTasksDispatch` as a way to update them from any component below in the tree.
-Anda dapat memandang `TasksProvider` sebagai bagian dari layar yang tahu cara menangani tugas, `useTasks` sebagai cara untuk membacanya, dan `useTasksDispatch` sebagai cara untuk memperbaruinya dari komponen mana pun di bawah *tree*.
+Anda dapat memandang `TasksProvider` sebagai bagian dari layar yang tahu cara menangani tugas, `useTasks` sebagai cara untuk membacanya, dan `useTasksDispatch` sebagai cara untuk memperbaruinya dari komponen mana pun di bawah pohon.

 <Note>